aerobatic/website/content/blog/2017-03-28-multi-site-javascript-app-wildcard-subdomain.md

 From the static web serving perspective, each of these URLs is the exact same code &mdash; probably just a minimal HTML shim and a JavaScript bundle.
 The client script is responsible for examining the `window.location.hostname` and loading the correct game into the DOM.
 Even though it renders to the end user as distinct experiences, it's all the same physical site, so you only pay for a single Aerobatic subscription.

-This even works in conjunction with [deploy stages](/docs/overview/#deploy-stages), so you could deploy to the **preview** stage and have your JavaScript app available at each of these URLs:
+**DNS Settings**

+In your DNS console you'll need to either setup a separate CNAME for each game `tictactoe`, `chess`, etc., or even better, create a single wildcard CNAME.
+The advantages of the wildcard become even more apparent when deploying to a [non-production stage](/docs/overview/#deploy-stages) such as **preview**.
+That will make the app available at these URLs:

 * `https://tictactoe--preview.aerogames.play`
 * `https://chess--preview.aerogames.play`
 * `https://poker--preview.aerogames.play`

-And all of this is powered off a single website.
+You get all this flexibility with only a single website to maintain and deploy.
 Pretty cool, right? 😁